What is edTPA?

-- Use rubric constructs or rubric language to evaluate and debrief observations made by cooperating teachers as part of the clinical supervision process|
+|Discuss edTPA tasks and scoring rubrics||Use rubric constructs or rubric langugae to evaluate and debrief observations made by cooperating teachers as part of the clinical supervision process|

-|Discuss samples of previously completed edTPA portfolio materials (with permissions granted)||Ask probing questions about candidates' draft edTPA® responses or video recordings, without directly editing the writing or providing specific answers to edTPA prompts|
+|Discuss samples of previously completed edTPA portfolio materials (with permissions granted)||Ask probing questions about candidates' draft edTPA responses or video recordings, without directly editing the writing or providing specific answers to edTPA prompts|

 |Discuss support documents (such as Making Good Choices) about lessons or examples to use within the assessment||Arrange technical assistance for the video portion of the assessment|

-- Don’t instruct candidates on which video clips to select for submission
+|Do not edita candidate's official materials prior to submission||Do not instruct candidates on which video clips to select for submission|

-- Don’t offer critiques of candidate responses that provide specific, alternative responses, prior to submission for official scoring||Do not upload candidate edTPA responses (written reponses or videotape entries) on public access social media websites|
+|Do not offer critiques of candidate responses that provide specific, alternative responses, prior to submission for official scoring||Do not upload candidate edTPA responses (written reponses or videotape entries) on public access social media websites|

 Seminar is a class that meets one evening per week during Residency I and Residency II.
 During seminar, the components of the edTPA will be reviewed, completed, and submitted for grading.
-The edTPA is a nationally normed, performance-based assessment for pre-service teachers (See page 29 in the Handbook for additional details on the edTPA).